Stratford Transit

 Stratford Transit provides the local bus service in Stratford, a city in Southwestern Ontario, Canada.
 The system is owned and operated by the city as part of the Community Services Department.

 Services

-Seven bus routes operate on loops throughout the community on a 30-minute schedule that converge at Stratford City Hall.
-Service runs on Monday to Friday from 6:00 am to 9:30 pm and on Saturday from 6:00 am to 7:30 pm.
-There are also additional industrial and school services.
-There is reduced service operating on Sundays on an hourly schedule.
+Seven bus routes operate on loops throughout the community on a 30-minute schedule that converge at the Cooper bus terminal on Downie St. Service runs on Monday to Friday from 6:00 am to 9:30 pm.
+Weekend bus service runs on an on-demand booking system, where a rider can request a bus through a mobile app, online portal, or by calling.